Cloverdale, Ohio

 Cloverdale is a village in Perry Township, Putnam County, Ohio, United States.
-The population was 168 at the 2010 census.
+The population was 170 at the 2020 census.

 History

 Cloverdale was originally called Evansville, and under the latter name was platted in 1877 when the railroad was extended to that point.
 The present name most likely is derived from the Clover Leaf Railroad, which passed through a nearby junction.
 The village was incorporated as Cloverdale in 1902.

+During the tornado outbreak of November 17th, 2013, an EF-2 tornado struck the southern end of Cloverdale before dissipating, where minor to moderate structural damage occurred, and many trees and power lines were downed.
+A church in town sustained extensive damage to its walls and roof, and a nearby home sustained collapse of a wall.